mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 # Get The BSPF <a class="anchor" id="get-bspf"></a>

 The BSPF allows us to go from identifying business problems to making systematic decisions.
-[You can download the BSPF for FREE here](/bspf.html) (under the "Resources" tab on the Business Science website).
+[You can download the BSPF for FREE here](/bspf.html).

 <p style="text-align:center;">
 <a href="/bspf.html">